kumahq/kuma-website/docs/docs/dev/security/secrets.md

 ### Global-scoped Secrets

 Global-scoped Secrets are not bound to a given Mesh and cannot be used in Mesh Policies.
-They are used for internal purposes.
+Global-scoped Secrets are used for internal purposes.
 You can manage them just like the regular secrets using `kumactl` or `kubectl`.

 :::: tabs :options="{ useUrlFragment: false }"